 In addition, there are numerous ways that an escalator can malfunction.
 Common defects and causes of injuries include sudden and unforeseen changes in escalator speed, broken or missing steps, and loose teeth which may catch a hold of shoelaces or loose articles of clothing.

-The attorneys at the Law Office of Louis Grandelli, P.C. specialize in litigating cases where people have sustained an escalator injury as a result of defective and improperly maintained escalators.
+The attorneys at the Law Office of Louis Grandelli, P.C. focuses on litigating cases where people have sustained an escalator injury as a result of defective and improperly maintained escalators.
 Our attorneys work with the premiere escalator and elevator experts and are well-versed in the operation, maintenance, and record keeping required to keep escalators and elevators operating safely.
 This invaluable experience and knowledge enables our firm to perform fast and thorough investigations and push escalator and elevator owners and maintenance companies to ensure that you obtain the maximum recovery possible.
 Therefore, it is critical that you find the best attorneys for the job.

 If you or a loved one has an escalator injury, please contact our New York escalator or elevator accident lawyers for a free consultation today.